Real-normalized differentials: limits on stable curves: The

+\end{df} Equivalently, the \RHP is the problem of constructing differentials on $C_{u,\us}$ continuous away from the seams $\gamma_{|e|}$ and with prescribed differences of boundary values on the two sides of each seam.

-The solution to the \RHP is never unique: indeed, the pullback to $\widehat C_{u,\us}$ of any holomorphic differential on $C_{u,\us}$ has zero jumps, and can be added to any solution to produce another solution.
-Our main technical tool is the explicit construction of an {\em almost real-normalized (ARN)} solution to the \RHP, defined as follows, and bounds for it in terms of the initial data and $|\us|$. \begin{prop} There exists a constant $t$ independent of $u$, such that for any $|\us|<t$ and any $\uphi$, the \RHP has a unique solution $\omega$ on $\widehat C_{u, \us}$ satisfying \begin{itemize} \item $\int_{\gamma_e}\omega=0$ for any $e$; \item $\int_\gamma\omega\in\RR$ for any cycle $\gamma\in H_1(\tC_{u},\ZZ)$. \end{itemize} The solution $\omega$ is given explicitly as the sum $\xi+\chi$, with $\xi$ and $\chi$ being the restrictions to $\widehat C_{u,\us}$ of the integrals~\eqref{int},\eqref{int1}, where the smooth real 1-forms $h_e,g_e$ on $\gamma_e$ are defined as the sums of the series~\eqref{rec}. \end{prop} \begin{rem} While our interest in the current paper is in constructing and studying RN differentials in plumbing coordinates, modifications of our approach to solving the jump problem can be used to construct meromorphic differentials on Riemann surfaces subject to other conditions.
-To this end, one would use a different version of the Cauchy kernel on $\tilde C$, instead of the real-normalized one, etc. Applications of this method to other problems involving degenerations of differentials will be considered elsewhere. \end{rem} Note that the condition on $\gamma$ in the second statement is equivalent to taking $\gamma\in H_1(C_{u,\us},\ZZ)$ not intersecting any of the seams.
-While the existence of an ARN solution easily follows by taking some solution of the~\RHP, and adding a suitable holomorphic differential on $C_{u,\us}$, the importance of the proposition is the explicit construction, which will eventually allow us to give estimates for the ARN solution as the curve degenerates \begin{proof} The proof of this proposition will occupy the bulk of this section.
-We will first prove uniqueness by an argument that amounts essentially to the reciprocity law for differentials, and then construct the ARN solution as a sum of two expressions using integral transforms with suitable versions of the Cauchy kernel, finally proving that some integrable operator is invertible, by constructing its inverse as a series, and bounding the terms of this series recurrently.
+The solution of the \RHP is never unique: the pullback to $\widehat C_{u,\us}$ of any holomorphic differential on $C_{u,\us}$ has zero jumps, and can be added to any solution to produce another solution.
+Our main technical tool is an explicit construction of a suitably normalized solution, which we will call ARN, with explicit bounds for it. \begin{prop} There exists a constant $t$ independent of $u$, such that for any $|\us|<t$ and any $\uphi$, the \RHP has a unique solution $\omega$ on $\widehat C_{u, \us}$ satisfying \begin{itemize} \item $\int_{\gamma_e}\omega=0$ for any $e$; \item $\int_\gamma\omega\in\RR$ for any cycle $\gamma\in H_1(\tC_{u},\ZZ)$. \end{itemize} The solution $\omega$ is given explicitly as the sum $\xi+\chi$, with $\xi$ and $\chi$ being the restrictions to $\widehat C_{u,\us}$ of the integrals~\eqref{int},\eqref{int1}, where the smooth real 1-forms $h_e,g_e$ on $\gamma_e$ are defined as the sums of the series~\eqref{rec}. \end{prop} We will call this $\omega$ the {\em almost real-normalized (ARN)} solution of the \RHP.
+Note that the condition on $\gamma$ in the second statement is equivalent to taking $\gamma\in H_1(C_{u,\us},\ZZ)$ not intersecting any of the seams.
+The importance of the proposition is the explicit construction, which will eventually allow us to give estimates for the ARN solution as the curve degenerates. \begin{proof} The proof of this proposition will occupy the bulk of this section.